Pressure Cooker Beef Gyros

 For best results, we recommend using:

-- Stir beef, onion, beef broth, lemon juice, olive oil, oregano, garlic, salt, and pepper together in the steel pot of your pressure cooker.
+- Stir beef, onion, beef broth, lemon juice, olive oil, oregano, garlic, salt, and pepper together in inner steel pot of pressure cooker.

-- Heap beef mixture into pita bread; top with desired toppings.
+- Heap beef mixture into pita bread with desired toppings.

 Always wondered the proper way to pronounce "gyro?"
 The correct pronunciation is "YEE-roh" rather than the Americanized sounding "Jai-ro" we often hear.
 No matter how you say it, a gyro is always delicious!